heinrichhermann/ai-launchkit-local/README.md

 ## 🎯 What is AI LaunchKit Local?

 This is a **port-based local network version** of the AI LaunchKit that runs completely in Docker containers without requiring domain configuration, SSL certificates, or host system modifications.

-Perfect for local development, testing, and private networks.
+**Perfect for:**
+- 🎓 **Learning & Experimentation** - Safe environment to learn AI technologies
+- 💼 **Professional Use** - Private AI stack for teams and organizations
+- 🧪 **Development & Testing** - Full-featured environment for building AI applications
+- 🏢 **Local Deployment** - Keep all data on-premises in your network
+- 👥 **Team Collaboration** - Share AI services with colleagues on same network

 ### Key Differences from Original:
 - ✅ **No Domains Required** - Access via IP:PORT (e.g., 192.168.1.100:8000)